 - Exclude prospects/companies from being generated in Growbots

-- Set up SPF and CNAME for your domain
+- Set up DNS records for your domain

 - Consider turning on click tracking

-NOTE: Setting up CNAME and SPF is also very important, but you can set it up while your first campaign is running.
-You can ask your IT admin for help, as CNAME/SPF records are directly connected to your domain settings.
+NOTE: Setting up CNAME and SPF or DKIM is also very important, but you can set it up while your first campaign is running.
+You can ask your IT admin for help, as DNS records are directly connected to your domain settings.

 1. Connect your email address